 Now, using your mouse, click and drag the titlebar of the Web window to the right, off your computer screen.
 As it moves off that screen, it should appear on the TV screen.
 What we’ve done is basically extend your desktop onto the second display so anything that you “drag” there is on the TV, even though the PC still thinks of it as just a second monitor.
 Nifty, eh?

 Start playing whatever content you want, then click on the “Full Screen” option and the Web browser window and Windows desktop will vanish and the video content will spread across the entire TV screen.

 Not too tricky, is it?
 You can mirror the content of your computer on your TV screen if you want too, but that’s a bit harder to set up because then you need to match the best resolution for the TV with a workable resolution on the computer itself.
 In my experience, having the dual-display setup we’ve done here is far easier.

 Now the hard part.
 Finding something to watch. :-)

-1. Requires an Intel® Wireless Display-enabled system, compatible adapter, and TV.
-1080p and Blu-ray* or other protected content playback only available on 2nd or 3rd generation Intel® Core™ processor-based PCs with built-in visuals enabled, a compatible adapter and media player, and supporting Intel® WiDi software and graphics driver installed.
-Consult your PC manufacturer.
-For more information, see www.intel.com/content/www/us/en/architecture-and-technology/intel-wireless-display.html.
+Requires an Intel® WiDi-enabled system and Intel® WiDi-enabled receiver device.
+1080p and Blu-ray* or other protected content playback is only available on select Intel® processor-based systems with built-in visuals enabled, a compatible receiver device and media player, and supporting Intel® WiDi software and graphics driver installed.
+Check with your system manufacturer.
+Learn more at www.intel.com/content/www/us/en/architecture-and-technology/intel-wireless-display.html.